These are the currently accepted sessions. This list is subject to change.

 This talk will outline some concrete practical strategies I have found useful when being thrown into different systems built by others.

-Short talk (30 mins) - Suggested by Merete Munch Lange, about 2 months ago.
+Short talk (30 mins) - Suggested by Merete Munch Lange, 4 months ago.

 This presentation is a story from my own work life.
 Had I known what I later learned, I would have tackled the situation better.